 A DSC's ability to handle failures related to authenticity, integrity, and invalid versions of firmware is not applicable in all cases because some DSCs will have immutable firmware.
-This SFR must be claimed if mutable is selected in FPT_MFW_EXT.1.1.

 The phrase "secure state" refers to a state in which the TOE has consistent TSF data and a TSF that can correctly enforce the policy.
 The TOE must ensure that no further processing of TSF or user data takes place while in an insecure state.
 This state may be the initial "boot" of a clean system, or it might be some check-pointed state.
 It is expected that in most cases, the TOE will halt and require a reset or re-initialization to return to a known secure state.